ReboreExplore/ReboreExplore.github.io/_pages/about.md

 Hi, This is Manpa 👩.
 I am glad you are here!

+I am currently a graduate student at the University of Stuttgart, Germany.
 I am trying to set my foot in the field of deep learning with embedded development for the heathcare sector(?) and aim to write about everything I learn in this journey.

 Apart from that I love music <i>(preferebly Indian Classical)</i> and painting.
 I will drop a few vocal tips and art tricks here as well as I go along.
 I post such leisure time activities in my [instagram](https://www.instagram.com/the_untitled_space/) handle.